Alicia Nijdam-Jones, Ph.D., C. Psych. (CV)

 Dr. Nijdam-Jones (she/her) is a Registered Psychologist and Assistant Professor in the Department of Psychology at the University of Manitoba, who practices in the areas of Clinical and Forensic Psychology.
 She earned her Ph.D. in Clinical Psychology (forensic specialization) from Fordham University and has an MA in Criminology from Simon Fraser University.
 After her doctoral studies, she completed a clinical psychology postdoctoral fellowship at the University of California, San Francisco.
 She specializes in the area of violence risk assessment, malingering assessment, stalking, and the use of forensic assessment measures with linguistically, ethnically, and culturally diverse samples.
 Her current projects examine the cultural sensitivity and cross-cultural validity of violence risk and malingering assessment tools in Latin America, the United States, and Canada.
 She is fluent in both English and Spanish, and is working with collaborators at UCSF, Fordham University, University of Virginia, as well as researchers in Spain and Latin America.

-Katérine Aminot (she/her) is a third-year student in the B.A.
+Katérine Aminot (she/her) is a fourth-year student in the B.A.
 Psychology Honours Degree Program at the University of Manitoba.
-She plans on graduating from her undergraduate program in 2024, and continuing her education afterwards to pursue a masters degree and a PhD in Clinical Psychology with a focus in forensics.
-Her primary interests include abnormal psychology, NCRMD defense, and feigning.
+She plans on graduating from her undergraduate program in 2024 and continuing her education afterwards to pursue a master’s degree and a PhD in Clinical Psychology with a focus in forensics.
+Her primary interests include malingering, abnormal psychology, and the NCRMD defense.
 In her free time, Katérine stays active by playing hockey and soccer and enjoys spending lots of time camping, hiking, and canoeing in the summer.